We Analyzed the Future Direction of EHang Holdings Limited (EH), Here is What We Found

-EHang Holdings Limited (NASDAQ:EH) went down by -7.59% from its latest closing price compared to the recent 1-year high of $129.80.
-The company’s stock price has collected -8.11% of loss in the last five trading sessions.
-Press Release reported on 07/13/21 that EHang Announced Completion of EH216F’s Technical Examination by NFFE
+EHang Holdings Limited (NASDAQ:EH) went down by -9.27% from its latest closing price compared to the recent 1-year high of $129.80.
+The company’s stock price has collected -21.23% of loss in the last five trading sessions.
+Press Release reported on 07/26/21 that EHang Announces Commencement of Operations in Yunfu Production Facility, and to Host Investor Day on August 18, 2021

 >> 7 Top Picks for the Post-Pandemic Economy <<